 My abdominal tear took forever to heal and still requires careful management.
 I’ve suffered several bouts of torn meniscus (I blame this on a professional gymnastic career).
 And the latest issue?
 Finger surgery.
 Somehow I managed to bring home a few pieces of Bali’s coral life inside my finger and they have recently been cut out!

-But this is the year: July 2019.
-This year I am finally going to make an attempt at MovNat Cert III, Master Trainer.
+But this is the year.
+I am finally going to make an attempt at MovNat Cert III, Master Trainer.
 And I won’t have to travel to the USA to do it!

 I mentioned that Cert III was only offered in October in New Mexico, but when I took a look at the course offerings for 2019 I saw that they were offering a Cert III in Vienna, Austria.
 In July!